-Human Resources (HR) and Legal are the Enterprise Support Functions.
+Human Resources (HR) and Global Legal Affairs (including Legal, Regulatory Strategy & Policy, and Citi Security and Investigative Services) are the Enterprise Support Functions.
 They engage in activities that support safety and soundness across the Company.
 While these functions are not considered part of the second line of defense, they provide advisory services and/or design, implement, maintain, and oversee firm-wide programs that support maintaining an effective control environment.
-Similarly, while they are not required to independently report to the Board of Directors or it's Risk Management Committee on the results of their risk assessments, they may choose to do so, or may be asked to do so by the Board.
 As noted above, any front-line unit activities within enterprise support functions remain subject to the relevant Bank-wide independent risk management oversight processes specific to the risk categories for which it is accountable.